gem/oq-irmt-qgis/svir/help/source/11_upload_project_to_platform.rst

 :numref:`fig-upload-dialog` or :numref:`fig-update-dialog`.
 The former
 will be displayed if the current project has never been uploaded to the OQ-Platform.
-In such cases, the user is invited to provide a project title that will become the title of the Geonode layer that will be created on the Platform.
+In such cases, the user is invited to provide a project title that will become the title of the layer that will be created on the Platform.
 A second field will contain the abstract, where the user can provide a general description of the project.